-In clinical trials, baricitinib induced a mean increase in serum creatinine levels of 3.8 μmol/L after two weeks of treatment, which remained stable thereafter.
+In clinical trials, baricitinib induced a mean increase in serum creatinine levels of $3.8 \ \mu$ mol/L after two weeks of treatment, which remained stable thereafter.
 This may be due to inhibition of creatinine secretion by baricitinib in the renal tubules.
 Consequently, estimates of the glomerular filtration rate based on serum creatinine may be slightly reduced, without actual loss of renal function or the occurrence of renal adverse reactions.
 In alopecia areata, mean serum creatinine continued to increase up to week 52.
-In atopic dermatitis and alopecia areata, baricitinib was associated with a decrease in cystatin C (also used to estimate glomerular filtration rate) at week 4, with no further decreases thereafter filaggrin, a protein that plays a role in skin barrier function and in the pathogenesis of atopic dermatitis.
+In atopic dermatitis and alopecia areata, baricitinib was associated with a decrease in cystatin C (also used to estimate glomerular filtration rate) at week 4, with no further decreases thereafter.